-He oranga whenua If our land is cared for

-He oranga tangata If our people are looked after

-He oranga wairua If the spirit is strong

-Tihei mauri ora!
-We can build a better future for all

-Let there be life!
+He oranga whenua He oranga tangata He oranga wairua Tihei mauri ora!
+If our land is cared for If our people are looked after If the spirit is strong We can build a better future for all Let there be life!